Mina Deocareza

 However, I made a huge mistake at some point and ordered some washi tape samples instead of getting full rolls.
 Unfortunately, I could no longer cancel my order, so I just decided to keep them for myself.
 They had nice designs, anyway; using them on my notebooks would not hurt at all.
 Little did I know, I’d also fall into the washi tape rabbit hole in a few months.

-My newfound love for washi tapes rekindled another passion I never thought would emerge again: my love for stickers.
+My newfound love for washi tapes rekindled another passion I never thought would emerge again: stickers.

 I had a wild stationery and sticker collection as a kid.
 Although we were always struggling financially, my father, who at the time was living with his second family and holding a high-paying job in a bank, spoiled me with school and art supplies, and stationery sets.
 He also let me buy a lot of sticker flakes and sheets.
 I can’t remember how I lost interest in my collection, but it just happened.
 I guess I just became so busy with school and extra co-curricular activities, particularly those involving our school paper, that it slowly lost its magic on me.
 Or, perhaps, I just became more dependent on computers and fell in love with the simplicity of plain notebooks and pads.